hudikhq/hoodik/README.md

 ### File storage

-Each user gets an Ed25519 identity key pair (for signing) and an X25519 key pair (for wrapping file keys) on registration.
+Each user gets an Ed25519 identity key pair (for signing) and an X25519 + ML-KEM-768 wrapping key pair (for wrapping file keys) on registration.
+File keys are wrapped under both algorithms at once — a hybrid that stays secure even if a future quantum computer breaks the elliptic-curve half.
 Login uses OPAQUE, so your password never leaves the device; the private keys are stored envelope-encrypted under a key derived from the OPAQUE `export_key`, which only your password can produce — the server cannot read them.
-Accounts created before this scheme used an RSA-2048 key pair and are still supported; they migrate to the curve keys automatically on the next login.
+Accounts created before this scheme used an RSA-2048 key pair and are still supported; they migrate to the new keys automatically on the next login.

 > ⚠️ **Store your private key somewhere safe** (e.g. a password manager).
 If you forget your password, the private key is the only way to recover your account and decrypt your files.